Mass Obligation Resumes

 Continued Financial Support for the Parish is Needed

-This period of time when we have been required to cancel public Masses and all parish events and services should certainly be considered one of the most difficult periods in the 156 year history of our parish.
-We have tried to maintain some level of services while making them available through social media and this website.
+This period of time when we have been required to enforce public covid restrictions at Masses and all parish events and services should certainly be considered one of the most difficult periods in the 156 year history of our parish.
+While in person events can be challenging, we have tried to maintain some level of online services while making them available through social media and this website.
 Even through this time of decreased activity, a number of expenses continue to be incurred … utilities, insurance, maintenance, and payrolls to name a few.

-Without public Masses and the weekend collections we have seen an almost complete stop to the revenues needed to sustain the parish.
+Due to the covid restirctions and resulting decreased attendance at public Masses, we have seen a significant decrease in the revenues needed to sustain the parish.
 We need you to continue your financial support of 14 Holy Helpers.
 Several options are available to deliver your weekly or monthly donations to our parish:

 - Drop off at the Rectory.
 Even though the staff is working remotely from their homes, please use a sealed envelope to drop off your donation at the slot to the right of the outer door at the entrance of front entry hall of the Rectory.